abdallateef-sa/auth-JWT/README.md

-# User Management System - V 0.2.0
+# Auth-JWT System

 ## Project Overview

 The **User Management System** is a backend application designed for user registration, authentication, and profile management.
 It includes secure password reset functionality.
 Built with **Node.js** and **Express.js**, it uses **JWT** for authentication and **MongoDB** as the database.
-The system emphasizes security and ease of integration with a frontend.
+The system emphasizes security and ease of integration with a frontend, while also utilizing **ECMAScript Modules (ESM)** syntax for a cleaner and more modern codebase.

 ### Key Features:
 - **User Registration**: Allows users to create accounts with email, phone, and password.